 The basic candy ingredients are easy to find.
 The more specialized ones can be difficult to track down in your local stores.
 Check if there are baking and candy supply stores in your town.
 Otherwise, a search online should find what you need.

-Granulated and powdered sugar are by far the most common of the dry sugars.
+Granulated and powdered sugar is by far the most common of the dry sugars.
 The most common is corn syrup, which serves as the base for many candies.
-Cooking the mixture of sugar and corn syrup to a specific temperature will result in a hard, soft, or somewhere in between.
-This is why it is important to have a thermometer, the difference between ‘hard crack’ and burnt is very small.
+Cooking the mixture of sugar and corn syrup to a specific temperature will result in a product that is hard, soft, or somewhere in between.
+This is why it is important to have a thermometer.
+The difference between ‘hard crack’ and burnt is very small.
 Here is a good explanation of the candy temperature ranges.

 Chocolate comes in many forms.
 You will generally see milk chocolate, light chocolate, dark chocolate and white chocolate.
 The light chocolate might not have the light qualifier.
 It also comes in sweetened, semi-sweet, and unsweetened forms.
-Which one depends on the recipe but unsweetened is the most flexible since it can easily be sweetened at home and you have a say in the quality of the sweetener.
+Which one depends on the recipe, but unsweetened is the most flexible since it can easily be sweetened at home.
+You have a say in the quality of the sweetener.
 Most commercial sweetened chocolate uses the cheapest and nastiest thing possible.
 This is true in the US, where food standards are quite low.
-Chocolate comes in a bar that is scored to break into set size pieces, loose pieces, and powder.
+Chocolate comes in a bar that is scored to break into set-size pieces, loose pieces, and powder.
 Which one depends on the recipe, but I find the bars and pieces to be more flexible.
 Powdered chocolate is also useful, mostly for baked goods, but some candy recipes will say to use it.
-In all cases, I typically use the solid bar, even if it says to use powdered, but I am a rebel.
+I typically use the solid bar, even if it says to use powdered, but I am a rebel.